PoofyEnigma/chaster-python-sdk/README.md

 Connected - Chaster operation simulated
 Validated - tested
 Tutorial - A tutorial demonstrating usage of the function written and the SDK pypi docs published

+### Backlog

+- need more/better extension dump handling.
+May need to reformat extension handler.
+Need to handle unknown extensions better.
+- util.safe_dump_parameter

+#### Rate limiting and Delaying

+- Chaster has a sequence of retry headers that may not be honored by the Retry library.
+I should do more handling in this regard and provide functions for to interface with the current state of the retries
+- Remove delay and apply intelligent rate limiting reaction

+#### Authentication and Safe Logging

+Would need to utilize a credentials stack object in order to simplify finding credentials should the SDK open to support more types of authentication. support clientId/clientSecret unsupported authentication

+- abstract away success status codes to a wasSuccessful function?
+    - I would leverage logging instead
+    - Redact bearer token from logs

 ## v0.3.0 Layer 2 - OOP based calls and mocks